-In the Single-Use Plastic Free School pilot program, we support schools and teachers in helping school children to change their plastic habits with easy, fun, and interactive eco-education activities spread into 12 lessons.
+In the Single-Use Plastic Free School pilot program, we support schools and teachers in helping school children to change their plastic habits with easy, fun, and interactive eco-education activities spread over 12 lessons.

-Based on the pilot program data from 2021, the school children increased their awareness of plastic pollution risks, learned about alternative solutions, and were empowered to change their plastic habits effectively.
-Part of the program is eco-friendly rewards such as refillable water bottle stickers, reusable Tasini keychain/tote bags, and educational comic books.
+Based on the pilot program data from 2021, the school children increased their awareness of plastic pollution risks, learned about alternative solutions, and were empowered to change their plastic habits effectively, reducing their plastic waste by 39% Part of the program is eco-friendly rewards such as refillable water bottle stickers, reusable Tasini keychain/tote bags, and educational comic books.

 The 2022 Single-Use Plastic Free Schools program has been implemented together with our partners Making Oceans Plastic Free.
 It has been partly funded by SEZ Baden-Württemberg, while our own financial contribution for the 5 schools has been USD 1,900 or USD 2/student.
 Please help us to raise USD 746 so we can complete the program implementation in this school.